 - Make the meetings actionable: Let’s say you’re having a meeting relating to how to turn your B2B content marketing campaign around.
 You can discuss the problem for an hour but none of that matters if you haven’t managed to turn those meetings into action.

 For example, many B2B meetings find everyone agreeing on how to solve a problem but that’s it.
 Acknowledging a problem isn’t solving the problem.
 You need to take action to do that.

 - Motivate and energize your team: Meetings are often met with sighs and objections.
 It might get intense and heated in tough situations.
 During such ups and downs, always find a moment to motivate and energize the team.
-The team members should feel stressed about the meeting rather it’s something they all look forward to.
+The team members should not feel stressed about the meeting; make it something they all look forward to.

 - Roleplaying pitches and sharing stories: Standing in front of the entire team can be intimidating for reps.
 It’s also an opportunity for them to improve.
 Activities like roleplaying pitches and sharing stories can be included as an opportunity to educate reps.

 This not only makes your sales meetings more exciting but also allows sales reps to tighten their pitch and improve how they communicate to prospects.
 Have each rep take it in turns to role-play their pitch week-by-week.
 Assign who will play the prospect and make sure both parties know in advance.

 - Embrace urgency: If you’re reviewing a deal and something urgently requires action, such as sending an email or making a call, don’t wait until the meeting is over.
 Acted immediately.

 The sales rep can leave the room, do what needs to be done, and then return and continue to participate in the pipeline review.